-CARP 157 (3 credits) Floor, Wall, and Ceiling Framing
+Floor, Wall, and Ceiling Framing

 With a strong emphasis on platform framing, students will examine and demonstrate the proper methods of constructing subfloors, walls, and ceilings in the framework of residential and light commercial construction.
-This includes discussing the basic components and construction methods of light-gauge steel framing.
+This includes discussing the basic components and construction methods of lightgauge steel framing.

-CARP 161 (2 credits) Stair Construction and Remodeling
+Stair Construction and Remodeling